 You made it!

 You’re now a fully equipped model, ready for take off!
 Your biggest priority is to get your modeling portfolio in front of agencies and clients and land modeling jobs.
 The importance of a good model portfolio book is vital as it will help you launch straight on the catwalk.
 However, there is much more to being successful in this industry.
-But having a killer modeling portfolio book is a good starting point.
+But having a killer modeling portfolio book or fashion lookbook is a good starting point.